|

 have them, this may suggest that you are susceptible to the same

 consequences of excessive sun exposure.
+Fair complexion, which

 includes lighter skin tones, blond hair and/or light eye color: This skin